Why Olivia Wilde Considers Her Skin Care Routine a ‘Political Act’

 Without a doubt, using healthy finds made with certified-organic and wildly-harvested ingredients is great for our skin.
 But beyond that, the mother of two considers her low-key approach to beauty a “political act,” especially in a time where things like health coverage and environmental research are being compromised by the government.

-In an Instagram post directly followers to the feature, she explained just how important is was that she bring light to all natural skin care.
+In an Instagram post directly followers to the feature, she explained just how important is was that she highlight the virtues of all-natural skin care.

 Thanks for the @truebotanicals love, @nytimes!
 If feels so good to spread the word about natural, cruelty-free, effective skin care.
 Standing up for our health, and the environment, and the animals typically used to test, is a political act.
 I mean, so is recycling and not buying tabloids, you feel me?
 The choices are ours.
 We deserve better.
 Not to mention, this is a female-founded, owned, and operated company.
 Can I get a hell yea?
 Thank you, my friends.
 I’m all about supporting the good amidst the shitstorm of bad. 💚 #dontbeanasshole @consciousco